-On this day in 1941, HMT Rohna is commissioned.
+On this day in 1943, HMT Rohna is attacked.
 Her demise would be called “World War II’s Secret Tragedy.”
 More than 1,000 American troops would be lost—AND the entire incident was kept secret for decades.

 But why?
 And what were American troops doing on a British ship in the first place?